DC to New York in 60 Minutes

 Sproule went onto explain further benefits, “With the COVID-19 pandemic creating serious health and economic crisis for hard-working Americans, investment in infrastructure like this historic project will be the boost our economy needs while bringing our nation’s infrastructure into the 21st century.”

 This project will create 74 thousand construction jobs in Maryland alone and more than 100 thousand jobs to D.C., Maryland, and Virginia.
 These staggering numbers are exhilarating for both parties involved and will bring fruitfulness to the nearby regions.

 “When it is built, the SCMAGLEV will transform America’s Northeast Corridor, but we cannot get there alone,” said Rogers.

 If you want to join our efforts in bringing this train to your region, click HERE and sign the petition!

-“The Maglev project will bring the much need transportation system to one of the areas with the nation’s worst traffic: the D.C.
+“The Maglev project will bring the much needed transportation system to one of the areas with the nation’s worst traffic: the D.C.
 Metro area.
-The partnership between the Eastern Atlantic States Regional Council of Carpenters and Maglev will also provided great paying jobs with benefits for Carpenters in the region, along with great opportunities for High School graduates or anyone who wants to join our apprenticeship program,” expressed Local 197 Team Lead Raul Castro.
+The partnership between the Eastern Atlantic States Regional Council of Carpenters and Maglev will also provide great paying jobs with benefits for Carpenters in the region, along with great opportunities for High School graduates or anyone who wants to join our apprenticeship program,” expressed Local 197 Team Lead Raul Castro.

 This project is years from completion, however, it’s a gigantic step in the right direction for where we want to be in Washington, D.C.